 view of St Giles' Cathedral taken from the lawnmarket area

 The tower of St. Giles’, topped with an ornate crown spire, is an iconic feature of the Edinburgh skyline.
-We take a brief look at the history of this landmark and the role that it plays in the historic events of the moment.
+We take a brief look at the history of this landmark.

 Lying in Rest with the Crown of Scotland